graphme-app/website/src/pages/docs/user/slack.md

 ## Meet GraphMe's bot

-To interact with GraphMe from Slack, you need to mention our bot, whose name is `@dot`.
+To interact with GraphMe in Slack, you need to mention our bot, whose name is `@dot`.
 Dot is both a short form for Dorothy, and also a reference to the dot (".") that is sometimes used as a prefix for Slack-based commands interpreted by bots.

 :::note